Protect yourself, protect others, and rep your favorite outdoor brand at the same time with these face masks.

 More Masks: Buy a Pack

 - KEEN Harvest and Together Masks ($14-16/2-pack): KEEN offers adjustable, upcycled, washable, cotton canvas face coverings, sold in sets of two so you can wear one while the other is in the wash.
-The Together Masks are color-coordinated with the brand’s Elsa shoe line, and are good for casual wear.
+The Together Masks are color-coordinated with the brand’s Elsa shoe line and are good for casual wear.
 What we really love is the Harvest Mask’s simplicity — simply slip the elastic loops over your ears and go.
 They work well while wearing sunglasses.
 We used it for hiking and bike commuting.

 - Po Campo Breathable and Reflective Masks ($25/2-pack): Po Campo’s masks were the most lightweight and some of the most unique we tested.
-The masks are designed for cyclists and those on the move and are made of 2 layers of recycled, antimicrobial fabric with a nonwoven microfilter layer sandwiched in between.
+The masks are designed for cyclists and those on the move and are made of two layers of recycled, antimicrobial fabric with a nonwoven microfilter layer sandwiched in between.
 They also have reflective striping to ensure you can be seen in the dark.
 To top it off, Po Campo donates medical-grade face masks to NYC working cyclists for each purchase made.

 - Turtle Fur Face Masks ($35/2-pack): The folks at Turtle Fur have been making headwear and neck tubes for over 38 years, and now they’re making masks too.
-The new collection features four different styles depending on your activity level and preference, and come in packs of two, four, 12, and 24.
+The new collection features four different styles depending on your activity level and preference, and comes in packs of two, four, 12, and 24.
 The masks have internal HEPA filters and come in adult and youth sizes.

 - Chrome Industries Citizen Face Masks ($14-16/2-pack): Chrome’s cloth face masks come in a pack of two, are two-layer construction, have elastic ear loops, and come in a variety of color combos.